cf-platform-eng/tile-generator/docs/index.md

 tile build
 ```

+!!! note "Note:"
     The sample tile includes a Python application that is re-used in several packages,
     sometimes as an app, sometimes as a service broker.
 One of the deployments (app3)
     uses the sample application inside a docker image that is currently only modified
     by the CI pipeline.
 If you modify the sample app, you will have to build your own
     docker image using the provided `Dockerfile` and change the image name in
     `sample/tile.yml` to include the modified code in app3.

 ## Defining your Tile